SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/add-barcode-range-for-international-arrival-containers.md

 next:
   description: ''
 ---
-The barcode ranges functionality facilitates the <Glossary>data solution</Glossary> on behalf of customers who are shipping into the UK from abroad.
-This solution is dependent on the customer scanning a <Glossary>shipment</Glossary> into a <Glossary>container</Glossary> .
-When all the shipments for that container have been scanned, a summary barcode is produced.
+The barcode ranges functionality facilitates the <Glossary>Data Solution</Glossary> on behalf of customers who are shipping into the UK from abroad.
+This solution is dependent on the customer allocating a <Glossary>shipment</Glossary> into a <Glossary>container</Glossary> .
+When all the shipments for that container have been allocated and a container manifested, a summary barcode is produced.

 This summary barcode, known as a WAND ID barcode is attached to the outside of the receptacle.
-As a result, an electronic data solution file is produced, in a predefined format and sent to Royal Mail, detailing the WAND ID and the individual shipment barcodes.
+As a result, an electronic Data Solution file is produced, in a predefined format and sent to Royal Mail, detailing the WAND ID and the individual shipment barcodes.
 This enables a link between the WAND ID used on a container and the tracking numbers of the shipments held within it.

 IN SAPIENT, you can add a barcode range under the **International Arrival Containers** API service to capture the data required to populate the data solution file.